bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 `conntrack` module, which is always registered, and `SELinux` in the case of Android.

+`TODO:`
+1. Add some hooks related to PREROUTING.
+2. Maybe talk about the hook registration process?

 ```c
 static int ip_rcv_finish(struct net *net, struct sock *sk, struct sk_buff *skb)